MBI-2005 General pharmacology and toxicology - 10 ECTS

 The main aim of the course is to give the students a general introduction into human pharmacology and toxicology.

-- how drugs and toxic substances are absorbed, distributed and reach their site of action (pharmacokinetics/toxicokinetics)
+- Can describe how drugs and toxic substances are absorbed, distributed and reach their site of action (pharmacokinetics/toxicokinetics)

-- how drugs and toxic substances are metabolized and excreted (pharmacokinetics/toxicokinetics)
+- Can explain how drugs and toxic substances are metabolized and excreted (pharmacokinetics/toxicokinetics)

-- how drugs and toxic substances interact with their targets and mediate their action (pharmacodynamics/toxicodynamics)
+- Can explain how drugs and toxic substances interact with their targets and mediate their action (pharmacodynamics/toxicodynamics)

-- quantitative aspects of pharmacological/toxicological action, dose-response relationships and time-response relationships
+- Can describe quantitative aspects of pharmacological/toxicological action, dose-response relationships and time-response relationships

-- factors modifying the effects of drugs and toxic substances in individuals
+- Can describe factors modifying the effects of drugs and toxic substances in individuals

-- how drugs and toxic substances alter physiological function
+- Can explain how drugs and toxic substances alter physiological function

-The candidates should be able to understand and use general terms in pharmacology and toxicology, both orally and in written text.
+The candidates should be able to use general terms in pharmacology and toxicology, both orally and in written text.